A first look into the carbon footprint of federated learning: Carbon Footprint of Federated Learning

-Figure \ref{fig:resultsgrowth} shows the growth of carbon emission when the number of centralized epoch increases.
-We first see that for CIFAR10, FL with 1LE has the highest slope, while for the other two datasets, centralized learning have the highest slope.
-Normally centralized learning should have highest slope as TDPs of centralized learning hardware are much higher than for FL.
-However, for CIFAR10, as the model size is big, communication consumption is much bigger than the actual training consumption, resulting very high slope, which tells us that applying a complicated model does not always benefit.
+Figure \ref{figresultsgrowth} shows the growth of carbon emission when the number of centralized epochs increases.
+We first see that for CIFAR10, FL with 1LE has the highest slope, while for the other two datasets, centralized learning has the highest slope.
+Normally centralized learning should exhibit stronger slopes as TDPs of centralized learning hardware are much higher than for FL.
+However, for CIFAR10, and due to the large model size, the communication consumption is much higher than the actual training consumption, resulting in a very steep slope suggesting that employing a complex model does not benefit FL.

-While it is clear that FedADAM improves the convergence rate, hence reducing the overall emission, it is still clearly not as ``green" as centralized learning for image tasks.
-For CIFAR10, if FL was constrained to an equivalent level of carbon emissions as V100, it would only be able to train for $21$ rounds with $5$ local epochs and $27$ rounds with $1$, resulting in degraded performances even with FedADAM.
+In Figure \ref{figcarbon_vs_acc}, we compare equivalent carbon budgets on CIFAR for FL and V100s.
+The former would only be able to train for $7.5$ and $8$ rounds with $5$ and $1$ local epochs, respectively, resulting in degraded performances.
 The same goes for ImageNet.
-Indeed, FL would only train for $190$ rounds with 1 LE and $38$ rounds with 5.
-On the other hand, with Speech Commands, FL outperforms centralized learning in certain setups.
-With the same CO$_2$e as FL with 5LE using FedADAM in non-IID partition, V100 would only train for less than $4$ epochs (i.e. $60\%$ of test accuracy).
-It is interesting to note that, for ImageNet, the communication cost is negligible, hence both FL curves become very similar.
+Indeed, FL would only train for $178$ rounds with $1$ LE and $38$ rounds with $5$ LE.
+On the other hand, in Speech Commands, FL did not outperform in the UK.
+Hence would only train for $64$ rounds with $1$ LE and $47$ with $5$ LE.
+However, we can see that the difference between the break-even rounds and actual rounds required, as shown in Table \ref{tabroundsPerStrategy}, is much smaller than other tasks.
+It is also interesting to note that, for ImageNet, the communication cost is negligible, hence both FL curves look very similar.

+Furthermore, Fig. \ref{figcarbon_vs_acc} demonstrates the growth of carbon emission with respect to accuracies.
+Non-IID partitioning generally emits more carbon as it requires larger numbers of communication rounds.
+Fig. \ref{figcarbon_vs_acc} also shows that the marginal carbon emission for additional accuracy gains is increasing exponentially.
+However, it is interesting to notice that carbon emissions of IID and non-IID at the beginning of ImageNet training overlap, as they require a similar number of rounds to reach certain accuracies.